A Cancer Vaccine that Kick-starts the Immune System

-Hari Balakrishnan, Mohammed Alizadeh, Hamsa Balakrishnan, Kristin Bergmann, Samuel Madden, Nick Roy, Vinod Vaikuntanathan (MIT) The falling cost of consumer drones has allowed scientists to track erupting volcanos, receding glaciers, and other processes too difficult or dangerous to observe in person.
-To expand these efforts, MIT researchers are developing a platform to allow hundreds of drones to gather information, together, at closer range than satellites or instruments on land and sea can capture.
-The platform would include incentives for owners to lend their drones to a mission, and tools to coordinate the fleet's work, interpret collected data, and protect privacy rights of people on the ground.
+Hari Balakrishnan, Mohammed Alizadeh, Hamsa Balakrishnan, Kristin Bergmann, Samuel Madden, Nick Roy, Vinod Vaikuntanathan (MIT) The falling cost of consumer drones has allowed scientists to track erupting volcanoes, receding glaciers and other processes too difficult or dangerous to observe in person.
+To expand these efforts, MIT researchers are developing a platform to allow hundreds of drones to gather information at closer range than satellites or instruments on land and sea can capture.
+The platform would include incentives for owners to lend their drones to a mission, and tools to coordinate the fleet's work, interpret collected data and protect personal privacy rights.
 Applications include monitoring of air pollution, sea-level rise, wildfires, and bridge and building defects.

 Developing Policy-Aware Explanations for AI

 Hal Abelson, David Edelman, Gerald Sussman, Daniel Weitzner (MIT); Michael Hind, Kush Varshney, Ian Molloy, JR Rao (IBM) Autonomous systems and the data they depend on to learn are increasingly putting laws and policies to the test.
 For AI to progress and achieve its promise, a consensus is emerging that AI systems will need to become more open and accountable to regulators and the public to ensure that the systems are fair, accurate, and unable to be tricked or misled.
 In dialogue with global policymakers, MIT-IBM researchers are developing technology guarantees in areas like consumer finance and transportation where AI has the potential to do the greatest good.

 A Model to Learn All the World’s Languages